joeduffy/joeduffy.github.io/_posts/2015-12-19-safe-native-code.md

 To get the magic result required constant propagating the `ldftn`, recognizing how delegate construction works (`IL_0017`), leveraging that information to inline `B` and eliminate the lambda/delegate altogether, and then, again mostly through constant propagation, folding the arithmetic into the constant `42` initialization of `x`.
+I always found it elegant that this "fell out" of a natural composition of multiple optimizations with separate concerns.

 As with native code, profile guided optimization made our inlining decisions far more effective.